JeremyC19/To-Do-List/README.md

-For Critical Thinking 3 Option 1
+For CSC-475 Portfolio Milestone 3